This allows us to provide to you cost effective and complete solutions to bring your inventive dreams into product

 Introducing “Passive Security Scan”, a walk-through Firearm and Contraband Security Detection System.
 This patented product is an advanced passive scanning technology for detecting and identifying concealed threats.
 The versatility of the system allows for covert installation and detection around a doorway frame, with no visual presence.
 It can also be deployed as a standalone unit, for portable battery powered operations that are totally autonomous.
 Contrary to the current scanning and detection technology in the market, the Passive Security Scan system emits no electromagnetic energy or other harmful radiation.

 “I am sure many of you have done childhood experiments, using a bar magnet placed under a piece of paper, and then sprinkled iron filings on top of the paper.
 Remember the almost bubble like lines that appeared that were produced by the poles of the magnet.
 These lines also exist on earth, which can be thought of as a very large magnet.
 Now, consider these magnetic lines around the earth as a fog.
-We are tuned to this fog, and any item that is surrounded by its own magnetic field, like a firearm, will produce a hole in this fog.
+Our system is tuned to this fog, and any item that is surrounded by its own magnetic field, like a firearm, will produce a hole in this fog.
 This is what we detect.
-The holes in the fog.”excerpt: presentation by R. Fluck
+The holes in the fog.” excerpt: presentation by R. Fluck

-The Passive Security Scan concealed weapons detection system is manufactured under exclusive license by Passive Security Scan, Inc. Passive Security Scan Inc. was formed in 2017 to bring products to market in the areas of personnel and collateral protection.
+The Passive Security Scan concealed weapons detection system is manufactured under exclusive license by Passive Security Scan, Inc. who was formed in 2017 to bring products to market in the areas of personnel and collateral protection.
 The company currently has several products in development that will change the face of their respective industries.
 Passive Security Scan, Inc. is a wholly owned subsidiary of Defense Technologies International Corp., who is a publicly traded company under the symbol DTII.